therealbutterfly/credit_card_fraud_detection/README.md

-# Test

-Test

 # Credit Card Fraud Detection
-Classifying fraudulent credit card transactions from open source [MLB-ULB Credit Card Transaction Data](https://www.kaggle.com/mlg-ulb/creditcardfraud)
+Classifying fraudulent credit card transactions from open source Credit Card Transaction Data

+# Data source

+The open source data used in this project is the [MLB-ULB Credit Card Transaction Data](https://www.kaggle.com/mlg-ulb/creditcardfraud)

-# Approach
+# Guide

-Feature Selection -> Balance -> Supervised learnin -> Performance measurement and comparison -> Identify best method
+This project can be broken down into the following steps, each step is organized in the following files:

 # Acknowledgements